reza-jaliani/DockerizedZabbixPrj/README.md

 Basic Linux networking & port mapping

-after clone this, you can have a full zabbix by doing this: 😉
+After clone this, you can have a full Zabbix by doing this: 😉

         docker compose up -d